 Abs.
 Everyone has them.
-For some, they are super tight and visible, while for others, they are hidden and covered by layers of fat.
+For some, they are super toned and visible, while for others, they are hidden and covered by layers of fat.

 If your abs fall into the latter category, all hope is not lost.
-With the right ab workouts for beginners, you can sculpt and uncover your abs.
+With the right ab exercises for beginners, you can sculpt and uncover your abs.

 Seriously, you can get your abs to show, as long as know the smart way to do so.